altdesktop/i3ipc-glib/README.md

 An improved dynamic i3 ipc.

-**Note:** i3-ipc is still in the design phase and is not yet ready for general use.
+**Note:** i3-ipc is in the early stages of development and many things are likely to change.

 ## About i3-ipc